Interviews

 • PopulationIndustry Devs AreaDependencies

-• Committed to Trust: A Qualitative Study on Security & Trust in Open Source Software Projects, IEEE S&P 2022, PDF
+• Committed to Trust: A Qualitative Study on Security & Trust in Open Source Software Projects, IEEE S&P 2022, PDF, Artifacts

 • PopulationOpen Source Devs AreaOS Security